enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 Very simple and functional, this approach is widely used, it has some good and bad parts, lets analyze them:

 ### Pros:
 - **Flexibility**.
-Since we are adding the tracking method inside of the scripts functionality it is effortless to add tracking pretty much any logic.
+Since we are adding the tracking method inside of the script's functionality it is effortless to add tracking to pretty much any logic.
 - **Simplicity**.
 Adding trackers is a simple task since it is just a matter of adding the function to the logic that requires it.
 - **Unification**.
 The tracking code is in the same place as the original's script code, while this is bad on one side, it is good in the way that it allows you to be aware of it anytime you have to make a change on functionality.